Albertsons: Post-Safeway: Acquisitions, conversions, expansions, and selloffs

 During this time, the Albertsons family experienced further changes.
 On January 11, 2016, it was announced that the three remaining Albertsons stores in Florida, located in Largo, Altamonte Springs and Oakland Park, would be re-bannered as Safeway; this marked the first time that the Safeway brand would exist on a supermarket operation in Florida.
 It would also re-align the stores toward the Eastern Division.
 In 2016, smaller acquisitions included Homedale, Idaho-based Paul's Market and Santa Rosa, California-based G&G Supermarkets.
 Both brands were closed before they were converted into Albertsons and Safeway stores, respectively.
 Additionally, the United Supermarkets subsidiary acquired seven locations from Sweetwater, Texas-based Lawrence Brothers.
 These were converted into United Supermarkets or Albertsons Market stores.
 In late 2016, it was announced that Andronico's in the San Francisco area would be acquired as well.
 These stores would become "Safeway Community Markets" and still hold what made Andronico's unique, including chef-prepared items.
 When the first store reopened in February 2017 under the ownership of the Northern California division, it was still bannered as Andronico's due to an issue in obtaining local permits but the other stores were able to reopen as Safeway Community Markets.

 On February 17, 2017, the Randalls store in south Katy, Texas, serving the Cinco Ranch area closed.
-On March 6, 2017, shortly after the Katy Randalls closure, it was announced that the Houston-area distribution center near Cypress, Texas, would be closed and the operations consolidated in the Roanoke, Texas Tom Thumb distribution center in the Dallas–Fort Worth metroplex to supply the Houston and Austin-area stores instead.
-Also, the Houston Division offices would be folded into the legacy Albertsons' South Division offices in Fort Worth.
-Additionally, the stores in the Albuquerque, New Mexico, market were realigned toward the United Supermarkets division.
+On March 6, 2017, shortly after the Katy Randalls closure, it was announced that the Houston-area distribution center near Cypress, Texas, would be closed and the operations consolidated in the Roanoke, Texas, Tom Thumb distribution center in the Dallas–Fort Worth metroplex to supply the Houston- and Austin-area stores instead.
+Also, the Houston Division offices would be folded into the legacy Albertsons's South Division offices in Fort Worth.
+Additionally, the stores in the Albuquerque market were realigned toward the United Supermarkets division.

 On September 20, 2017, Albertsons acquired meal kit company Plated for $200 million.

-During the time after the Albertsons-Safeway merger, Albertsons was experimenting with different banners, converting many stores to Safeway, etc., including many Colorado Albertsons locations.
+During the time after the Albertsons-Safeway merger, Albertsons was experimenting with different banners, converting many stores to Safeway, including many Colorado Albertsons locations.
 With this rebranding also came additional closures, such as Centennial, Colorado.
 Some exceptions include Pueblo and Durango in Colorado, which are owned by a different division.

 Albertsons Express expansion

 To start off 2018, Albertsons began to reenter the fuel market, opening a brand new Albertsons Express in Boise, ID at the site of a former Pizza Hut; this also introduced a new concept to the state of Idaho's gas stations, where the pumps are chip-credit-card enabled.
-At least one Albertsons Express from the original generation of Albertson's fuel centers located in Hillsboro, OR remained open in the relaunch of Albertsons Express.
-As of September 2021, there are exactly 7 Albertsons Express across America.
+At least one Albertsons Express from the original generation of Albertson's fuel centers located in Hillsboro, Oregon, remained open in the relaunch of Albertsons Express.
+As of September 2021, there are exactly seven Albertsons Express across America.
 They are located in Idaho with three sites; and in Louisiana, Nevada, Oregon, and Texas with one site each.